shmool/nggirls-hackalearn-aae16/src/pages/index.md

     features:
       - title: Hands-on with the ngGirls community
         content: >
+          > I’m selling shelled pecans, but I’m more excited to show off my new
+          @angular website!
+A big thanks to @AngularGirls & my hubs
+          @ArvidOutdoors for teaching me!

+          >

+          > *- Jen Halvorson, participated and mentored in ngGirls events*

           The ngGirls team makes sure that the online workshops would be engaging and beneficial.
 As in our in-person events, we have speakers and mentors who present and check your projects remotely.
 We always add some fun activities such as quizzes and online yoga sessions.
         media_position: right
         media_width: sixty
         image: images/ngGirls ng-conf 2021 collage.jpeg